 I initially started using watercolour because I wanted to sketch while I was traveling, and so I started sketching my everyday life as a form of training.
 But I soon discovered that everyday sketching created an incredible visual record of my life.
-So want started out as a means to an end, became an end in itself.
+So what started out as a means to an end, became an end in itself.

-On this page I want to share some important strategies for building an everyday sketching habit and to provide links to lots of interesting articles on the topic.
+On this page, I want to share some important strategies for building an everyday sketching habit and to provide links to lots of interesting articles on the topic.
 In many ways, achieving an everyday sketching habit for myself is the biggest theme of this blog!

 Everyday Sketching: why keeping a sketchbook is so important